kbagler/publish-subscribe/README.md

 `coverage/` directory.
 Coverage information in user friendly .html format is available by opening `coverage/html/index.html` file in your web browser.
 Coverage information in text format is present in `coverage/txt/` directory.

+## Known bugs
+  - If a client disconnects from the server without unsubscribing from all of the topics it was subscribed to, the next 'publish' request on that topic crashes the server.
+The callback for unsubsribing the disconnecting clien from all of the topics is ready to use in the code.
+I have not managed to find yet how to use this callback in asio.